-The moment we stepped into the Albanian bar with the mint green walls, I regretted having not done a better job with my Italian studies years before.
-The five gentlemen inside spoke Albanian, of course, but between the two of us, Shawn and I only knew about five Albanian words.
-We rapidly defaulted to Italian, but soon learned that we really only needed to use the universal language to communicate – music.
+The moment we stepped into the tiny Albanian bar bearing mint-green walls, I regretted having not been more studious in Italian class years before.
+The five gentlemen inside the Shkodër establishment spoke Albanian of course, but between the two of us, Shawn and I only knew about five Albanian words.

 The warm sound of an accordion is what lured us into the bar, after all.
 Then came the contagious laughter of the men inside and the promise of an authentic experience, in a country not yet on the tourist radar.